DEShawResearch/random123/README.md

 All relevant functions in the C and C++ APIs for Random123 are declared as CUDA device functions if they are included in a CUDA kernel source file and compiled with a CUDA compiler (nvcc).
 They can be used exactly as described/documented for regular C or C++ programs.
-Note that CUDA device functions and host functions share the same namespace, so it is not currently possible to use Random123 functions in both the host portion and the device portion of the same .cu source file.
+It is now possible to use Random123 functions in both the host portion and the device portion of the same .cu source file.
-To work around this, you must compile Random123-using host code in a separate .c source file from your .cu device-resident code.
-The Nx32 forms are faster than the Nx64 variants on current (2011) 32-bit GPU architectures.
+The Nx32 forms were faster than the Nx64 variants on 32-bit GPU architectures in 2011, but we haven't measured this recently.

 It has been reported that Random123 uses 16 bytes of static memory per thread.
 This is undesirable and not intentional,